IBM/platinum-demos/docs/300-instana-ansible/demo-script-v22.md

 <summary>Summary</summary>

-In this demo, we showed how the new Automation Framework elevates Instana beyond just an observability tool that does rapid root cause analysis, to also include incident resolution.
-The Instana-Ansible integration enables IT ops teams to automatically execute remedial actions in a timely manner, directly from within Instana without having to hop across other automation tools.
-This feature accelerates the time to fix an incident and drastically reduces downtime.
+In demo we showed how the new Automation Framework elevates Instana beyond just an observability tool that does rapid root cause analysis, to also include incident resolution.
+The Instana-Ansible integration enables IT ops teams to automatically execute remedial actions in a timely manner, right from within Instana without having to hop across other automation tools.
+This feature accelerates the time to fix an incident and drastically reduces down time.

 **[Go to top](#place1)**